Where Leaders Learn to Have Fun

 - Ice skate on the lawn – just one of the many activities leading up to holiday fun at Seton Hall.

-- Join one of our almost 150 student clubs and organizations – Ski Club, French Club, Psychology Club, Swing Dancing Club, Ecology Club, Amnesty International – just to name a few.
+- Join one of our over 130 student clubs and organizations – Ski Club, French Club, Psychology Club, Swing Dancing Club, Ecology Club, Amnesty International – just to name a few.

 - Audition for one of nearly a dozen theater productions staged every year.